 For UN personnel and managers prior to travelling

-- The WHO advises against the application of travel and trade restrictions to countries experiencing COVID-19 outbreaks.
+- In response to the COVID- 19 outbreak, many countries have applied restrictions and limited flights.
 As an occupational health measure, UN Medical Directors recommend that, for all official travel, UN managers and/or UN personnel should undertake a risk assessment to evaluate the criticality of the proposed travel balanced against the risks to the traveler for any travel to or meetings in affected areas experiencing ongoing transmission of COVID-19.
 This includes risks posed by both medical issues and evolving travel/border restrictions enacted by states parties.

-- Delay or avoid sending to affected areas any UN personnel who may be at higher risk of serious illness (for example older age, diabetes, heart and lung disease).
+- Delay or avoid sending to affected areas any UN personnel who may be at higher risk of serious illness (for example older age (>60), diabetes, cardiovascular (heart) and chronic lung disease, cancer and immunocompromised).
 Consult with your health care provider and medical services in case of doubt.

 - Travelers should be provided contents of travel advisories issued from WHO and DHMOSH.
-Visit the WHO COVID-19 travel advise site and the Travel Health Information page.
+Visit the WHO COVID-19 travel advice site and the Travel Health Information page.

 - For the latest available on travel restrictions, please visit the International Air Transport Association (IATA) Travel News page.
 It is important to caveat that this information is only as reported to IATA by the countries and may not reflect the absolute latest information.
 Moreover, it is general in sense and does not provide all of the specific details (e.g. the US restrictions lists by IATA do not go into the level of details that was promulgated by the State department as to which visa classes are exempt).
 Travelers should still ensure that they check with the relevant authorities for any countries they plan to travel to and ensure that they would not face any issues as it relates to their specific situation.

-- If you must travel to an area/s reporting community transmission of COVID-19, pay attention to your health during your travel and after you leave:
+- If you must travel to an area/s reporting community/local transmission of COVID-19, pay attention to your health during your travel and after you leave:

 - Ensure to receive your agency’s travel clearance and to consult with a qualified healthcare provider before travel.